akashbeh/senior-project/README.md

 ---

-# 5. Running the Software
+# 9. Running the Software

-SAS is operated through the terminal.
-Each stage must be executed in order.
+SAS is operated through the terminal as described above.
+Each stage must be operated in order.

 ---

-# 6. SAS Workflow and Features
+# 10. SAS Performance

-## 6.1 Step 1: Collect Reddit Comments
-python sentiment_algo/comment_scraper.py
-Outputs:
-daily_comments/YY-MM-DD.csv

-## 6.2 Step 2: Run Sentiment Analysis
-python sentiment_algo/sentiment_analyzer.py
-Outputs:
-daily_sentiment/YY-MM-DD.csv

-## 6.3 Step 3: Aggregate Sentiment and Compute SVC
-python sentiment_algo/aggregate_sentiment.py
-Outputs:
-daily_signals/YY-MM-DD_signals.csv

-## 6.4 Step 4: Download Historical Price Data
-python download_price_history.py
-Outputs:
-historical_prices.csv

-## 6.5 Step 5: Train the SVM Model
-python svm_stock_classifier.py
-Outputs:
-full_merged_data.csv

-## 6.6 Step 6: Train the Random Forest Model
-python randomForest.py

-## 6.7 Step 7: Generate Weekly and Historical PDF Reports
-python sentiment_algo/generate_report.py
-Outputs:
-weekly-summaries/
-historical-weekly-change.pdf
+SAS trading strategies outperformed Buy and Hold on the testing set with better return (4.0584% vs 3.9581%), less risk (0.1463% vs 0.1516%), and consequently higher Sharpe Ratio (10.2961 vs 9.6909).
+The full results are in program/final_algo/rf_full_results.txt.

+An example of predictions is in program/final_algo/predict_example.txt.
+The examples are drawn from the merged_data.csv, full_full_data.csv, and present_data.csv in the repository (program/data/).

 ---

-# 7. Insider Trading Tools

-## 7.1 Aggregate Insider Transactions
-python insider_aggregate.py
-Outputs:
-transactions_aggregate.csv

-## 7.2 List Insiders for a Company
-python insider_company.py

-## 7.3 Correlate Insider Trades with Price Movement
-python Price_correlation.py

----

-# 8. Stopping the Software
+# 11. Stopping the Software

 Windows:
 Ctrl + C